 Even if you fork out for a brand-new, state-of-the-art furnace, your house won’t necessarily heat up as much as you want it to if your home and furnace aren’t kept in optimal condition.

 Most warranties are only honored if you register the product at the time of purchase. *Warranties will not cover the labor needed to fix any part.
-Some contractors offer better warranties than others on labor.
+Some contractors offer better warranties than others on labor costs.

 Rebates - Energy utility companies in many states offer rebates for your furnace purchase.
 See if your company is listed here.